The Xometry app works best with JavaScript enabled!

 The minimum memory requirements for Fusion 360 are 4 GB of RAM, (though some recommend 6 GB for more stable operation) and 3 GB of free disk space.
 SolidWorks, on the other hand, needs a minimum of 8 GB; for advanced users, 16 GB is considered sufficient.

-Table 1 below lists the supporting file format of Fusion 360 and SolidWorks:
+Table 1 below lists the file formats that Fusion 360 and SolidWorks support:

 For more information, see our Full Guide to 3D Printing Files.